jeffmhopkins/pgh_touch_controler_v1/README.md

 2. **Arduino IDE Setup:**
    - Open the `.ino` file in the Arduino IDE.
    - Install the CapacitiveSensor library via the Library Manager (Search for "CapacitiveSensor").
-   - Select "Arduino Mega or Mega 2560" as the board.
+   - Select "Arduino Due (Native USB Port)" as the board.
    - Adjust any settings (e.g., `switchSamples`, `switchThreshold`) for calibration if needed.
 3. **Compile and Upload:**
    - Verify and upload to your Arduino Mega connected to the module.